 A widespread problem throughout the whole of the UK, mice tend to be more problematic in the colder autumn and winter months.
 Rural properties will typically notice more of a mouse presence as the temperatures drop, but even city dwellings are at risk of an infestation too.

 Mice, a pest all year round

 Mice tend to be much smaller than rats.
 They are between six and nine centimeters long and can have tails as long as 10 centimeters.
 They tend to have brown or black fur with a grey underbelly.
 They reach sexual maturity at the age of nine or ten weeks.
 They can then go on to produce up to seven or eight litters per year.
-With four to sixteen in a litter, this quickly adds up.
+With four to sixteen mice in a litter, this quickly adds up.

 Risks associated with mice